joelhawksley/identity/components/slides.md

 end
 ```

-^ So let's update our monkey patch's conditional to make sure we're dealing with a Class, then re-run our tests.
+^ and update our conditional to make sure we're dealing with a Class, then re-run our tests.

 ---